codegefluester/ASReviews/README.md

 ```

 ## Check if a review is positive, negative or neutral
-If you're displaying reviews in a `UITableView`you might want to adjust the `UITableViewCell`
+If you're displaying reviews in a `UITableView` you might want to adjust the `UITableViewCell`s appearance
 accordingly.
 Each review object has 3 methods to check wether it is a positive, negative or neutral review.
 ```objc
 ASReviews *asr = [ASReviews instance];